 Charles Dickens enjoyed visiting Broadstairs regularly and he is celebrated here with an annual Dickens Festival in June (cancelled for 2020 but back on 18-21 June 2021).

 The beaches here include Viking Bay with the clifftop promenade and harbour pier.
 Surfers go to Joss Bay.
 (You can hire all you need and book surf and paddleboarding lessons at the Joss Bay Surf School.)
-And Botany Bay is stunning with views of white cliffs and chalk stacks which dominate the eastern end of the beach.
+And Botany Bay is stunning with views of white cliffs and chalk stacks that dominate the eastern end of the beach.
 When the tide is out, it’s fun to go fossil hunting here too.

 Also on the north coast of Kent, Whitstable is well-known for its oysters.
 The annual Oyster Festival had to be cancelled this summer but it’ll be back in July 2021.
 West Coast’s shingle beach is picturesque as is Tankerton beach too.
 This is more of a grown-ups seaside resort so you’ll find traditional pubs and little lanes for wandering and shopping.